Focus on Carlos Queiroz’s World Cup Record Ahead of GFA Black Stars Press Conference

 Carlos Queiroz World Cup record, Ghana Black Stars coach Carlos Queiroz, GFA press conference 2026, Ghana national team coach news, Carlos Queiroz appointment Ghana

-Carlos Queiroz’s World Cup record under the spotlight as Ghana prepares for a new era.
+Carlos Queiroz’s World Cup record is under the spotlight as the Ghana Black Stars prepare for a new era.
 Image credit: Jan Kruger-FIFA

 Source: Getty Images